 Once upon a time, I was a normal person who went on vacations, went out to eat, bought new clothing and enjoyed frequent trips to Target.

-I had student loan debt, a mortgage, credit card debit, some personal loans, some medical bills, OK, it was a lot of debt.
+I had student loan debt, a mortgage, credit card debt, some personal loans, some medical bills, etc.

 The Path to Financial Freedom